royandugu/A-Algorithm-NPC-movement/Scripts/README.md

 ## Error 1 study
 Points are out of bounds error even though the points seem to exist on the Grid.

+## Trial 2

+(4,6) in our Atlas TileSets is going to be the co-ordinates for the walkable on the Tile (2,3) in our Atlas TileSets is going to be the obstacle.